iiasa/ece-docs/software.rst

 Open-source software packages
 =============================

-The *Scenario Services & Scientific Software team* in the Energy, Climate, and Environment program (ECE) at IIASA is developing several open-source Python packages to work with scenario data in :ref:`iamc-format`.
+The |ScSe team| is developing several open-source Python packages to work with scenario data in :ref:`iamc-format`.

 Scenario analysis: **pyam**
 ---------------------------